 How to Create a Restaurant Staff from Scratch

 Once the manager is aboard, she needs to address her staff.
 In the case of a brand new restaurant, she will likely be responsible for hiring an entire restaurant staff.
-This will include hiring servers, hiring bussers, hiring hosts, various types of chefs, a bartender or two, and more.
+This will include hiring servers, bussers, hiring hosts, various types of chefs, a bartender or two, and more.

-According to restaurateur Danny Meyer, you should keep six core competencies in mind when building a restaurant dream team.
+According to restaurateur Danny Meyer, you should keep five core competencies in mind when building a restaurant dream team.
 Those fivequalities crucial to a great restaurant team that meets the “hospitality quotient” (HQ) are:

 Restaurant team members work long, difficult hours.
-These hours are often spent in close quarters with the entire team on duty, too.
+These hours are spent in close quarters with the entire team on duty, too.
 Meyer looks for optimistic warmth as a quality of someone who is decidedly not a naysayer.
 This is a team member who can bring positivity and light, even on the most difficult days.

 Rather than regarding a “book smart” person, Meyer describes this sort of intelligence as a curiosity to learn.
-This is a person who would be open to learning from experience on a daily basis.
+This is a person who is open to learning from experience on a daily basis.

-This one is pretty self-explanatory.
-In addition to being “trainable” at a specific level of competency for a job, Meyer describes this as the type of person who will always look for the best way to do her own job, especially if it thoughtfully excels taught methods.
+This one is self-explanatory.
+In addition to being “trainable” at a specific level of competency for a job, Meyer describes this as the type of person who will always look for the best way to do her or his own job, especially if it improves existing methods.

 Meyer buckets these two competencies together.
 This is the type of person who is attuned to how others feel.
 In addition, this person is sensitive to how their actions affect others, whether coworkers or customers.
 Empathy is a must in hospitality as it helps one to constantly be anticipating needs.

 This is a core competency in any relationship.
-Will this person do the right thing, even when nobody is looking?
+Will this person do the right thing, even when nobody's looking?

 Motivating a restaurant staff is not all about contests to see who can upsell the most pink lemonades and chocolate mousse pies.
 A great restaurant manager will take the time to address the problems that exist by listening.

-Take the time to actually know your team member and to share service advice.
-Building friendships in a busy restaurant setting helps morale.
+Take the time to actually know your team members and to share service advice.
+Building friendships in a busy restaurant setting boosts morale.

-Keeping open lines of communication also allow employees to feel comfortable speaking to the manager.
-Allowing for candid conversation will prevent many potential problems from every arising.
+Keeping open lines of communication also allows employees to feel comfortable speaking to the manager.
+Allowing for candid conversation will prevent many potential problems from ever arising.

 Have you ever had a lazy boss?
 A lazy manager begets...you guessed it, lazy and unmotivated employees.

 An effective restaurant manager must spend time on the restaurant floor, both during the busiest times and the slowest times.
-Without this frontline experience, the manager really has no idea what it going on, save for bottom line numbers.
+Without this frontline experience, the manager really has no idea what is going on, save for bottom-line numbers.

 Whether a day yields successes or failures, a good restaurant manager will both acknowledge and address that they belong to the whole team.

-On a great day, a restaurant manager could reward the team with something as big as a staff meal or something as simple (but meaningful) as positive recognition for a job well-done.
+On a great day, a restaurant manager could reward the team with something as big as a staff meal or something as simple as positive recognition for a job well done.